dainiusjocas/lucene-grep/README.md

 ]
 ```

+NOTE: when the Lucene queries are specified as a positional argument or with `-q` or `--query` params or with the `--queries-file`, all the queries are concatenated into one list.

 ## Deviations from Lucene query syntax

 - The field names are not supported because there are no field names in a line of text.